Understanding AI Data Analysis

 • Audio files

-As convenient as this program is, it has its drawbacks.
+As convenient as using ChatGPT for data analysis can be, it has its drawbacks.
 You can’t connect ChatGPT’s Advanced Data Analysis tool to other programs, meaning you must upload data rather painstakingly, one file at a time.
 It has trouble with unstructured, large, or particularly complex data sets and doesn’t automatically understand domain-specific use cases.
 And because it’s a large language model (LLM) program by nature, you have to figure out how to prompt the interface in more or less proper English to get output relevant to your business needs.

 The future of AI in data analysis

 A majority of businesses continue to invest in AI for data analysis and other purposes.
-According to a Bloomberg report, the AI industry will be worth $1.3 trillion by 2032 [1].
+The AI industry is predicted to be worth $1.3 trillion by 2032 [5].

 • The California Consumer Privacy Act (CCPA)